-Whereas there are around 37 different types of mica, the two most important commercially used micas are used in our industrial insulation and other applications, these muscovite (white) mica and phlogopite (green) mica.
+Whereas there are around 37 different types of mica, the two most important commercially used are found in our industrial insulation and other applications; these being muscovite (white) mica and phlogopite (green) mica.

-Phlogopite mica is generally softer than muscovite mica, and is therefore suited to applications where flexibility is a big concern, such as copper commutator insulation in motors and generators.
+Phlogopite is generally softer than muscovite, and is therefore suited to applications where flexibility is a big concern, such as copper commutator insulation in motors and generators.

 In fact, human use of mica dates right back to prehistoric times, including cave paintings using mica minerals to create vivid red and black colours.
 Furthermore, the ancient site of Teotihuacan in Mexico includes a vast structure, the Pyramid of the Sun, which contains significant amounts of mica layers in its construction.

 As a naturally occurring mineral, mica is extracted through mining.
 Obtaining sheet and block mica involves either open pit mining, or sinking a shaft along a strike.
 The process for mining mica is a delicate one, because, on discovering a pocket of mica, it is vital to minimise any damage to the crystals during its removal.

 Small explosive charges, placed strategically, are usually sufficient to shake the mica loose from the rock-face it is attached to.
 Following this blasting procedure, workers hand-pick the mica for eventual transportation to the area where trimming it can take place.